eobrain/funcgo/README.md

-This example has the exact same effect as the previous example, but we are taking advantage of another feature of Funcgo any function that takes two parameters `foo(param1, param2)` can alternatively be written in _infix_ notation as `param1 foo param2`.
+This example has the exact same effect as the previous example, but we are taking advantage of another feature of Funcgo any function that takes two parameters `foo(param1, param2)` can alternatively be written in _infix_ notation as `param1 foo param2` (with double spaces around the `foo`).
 This can sometimes lead to cleaner and more readable code.

 #### Specifying keyword and dictionary literals
 ```go